MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 By default, the only member of the group is the Administrator account for the forest root domain.
 This group is automatically added to the Administrators group in every domain in the forest, and it provides complete access for configuring all domain controllers.
 Members in this group can modify the membership of all administrative groups.
 Membership can be modified only by the default service administrator groups in the root domain.
 This is considered a service administrator account.

-The Enterprise Admins applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Enterprise Admins applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |